lithops-cloud/lithops/docs/source/compute_config/aliyun_functions.md

 2. [Access to your Function Compute dashboard](https://fc.console.aliyun.com/fc/overview), and choose your preferred region.

-3. Access to the [Resource Access Management (RAM) Roles dashboard](https://ram.console.aliyun.com/roles/), and create a new Role that contains the `AliyunOSSFullAccess` permission.
+3. Access the [Resource Access Management (RAM) Roles dashboard](https://ram.console.aliyun.com/roles/), and create a new Role that contains the `AliyunOSSFullAccess` permission.
 Alternatively you can use an already created Role that contains the `AliyunOSSFullAccess` permission.

 4. Edit your Lithops config and add the following keys: